-Lori Schulman grew up in the Washington DC metropolitan area and currently resides in Santa Cruz, CA. A lyric-coloratura soprano, Lori has performed many leading roles in both musical theater and opera.
-She most recently portrayed Cunegonde in Candide with Cabrillo Stage.
-Other favorite roles include Mabel in The Pirates of Penzance, Susanna in Le Nozze di Figaro, Kathy in Company, Laurey in Oklahoma, Cosette in Les Misèrables, Papagena in Manga Flute, Ilia in Idomeneo, Pamina in Die Zauberflöte, Lizzie in Baby and Amore in La Didone.
-She participated in The Opera Academy of California where she performed roles including Adele in Die Fledermaus, Nanetta in Falstaff and Sophie in Der Rosenkavalier.
+Lori Schulman grew up in the Washington, D.C., metropolitan area and currently resides in Santa Cruz, California.
+A versatile lyric-coloratura soprano, Lori has performed leading roles in both opera and musical theater to critical acclaim.
+Her most recent role was Adele in Die Fledermaus with the Santa Cruz Opera Project, where she also serves as co-founder.
+Other favorite roles include Andrea/Archangel Michael in Jerry Springer: The Opera, Musetta in La Bohème, Cunegonde in Candide, Mabel in The Pirates of Penzance, Susanna in Le Nozze di Figaro, Kathy in Company, Laurey in Oklahoma, Cosette in Les Misérables, Papagena in The Manga Flute, Ilia in Idomeneo, Pamina in Die Zauberflöte, and Amore in La Didone.

 “The beautiful and exuberant Schulman suffuses her portrayal of Cunegonde with a complete life force.
 With bouncing blond curls and the voice of an angel, Schulman bursts from scene to scene as she experiences the highs of privilege and the lows of physical torment.” -Christina Wise, The Press Banner